 Comment

-Document
+Document No. Commontor Commont Despense

-No. Commenter Response

-No. Commenter Comment[14-22] The Village of Piketon position is that the EA report doesnot provide sufficient information to quantify direct and indirecteffects from the closure of the PORTS facility and the post closurecare of the OSWDF.
-According to Page A-33 of the SITE-WIDEWASTE DISPOSITION EVALUATION PROJECT, DOE statesthat "Postclosure care must begin after closure and continue for atleast 30 years after that date.
-The Director may shorten or extendthe postclosure period."
-The Village is aware of DOE's positionof being responsible for post closure care in perpetuity; however,we believe DOE is better served by establishing post closure caretrust fund for just the OSWDF.
-This is a common practice atNRC, and RCRA C & D landfills.
-The fact that a trust fund hasnot been established for the OSWDF is a direct impact that shouldbe documented in this EA and in the EIS that we support beingcompleted.[14-23] The Village of Piketon also believes that DOE has notthoroughly evaluated the cumulative impacts of the environmentalinvestigations and remedial actions of environmental media andbuildings as well as the impact of construction of the OSWDFon our local land use plans, policies and controls.
-The extendedperiod of time to complete remediation of contamination at thePORTS site - estimated by DOE to be in excess of 12-years sincethe demolition of process buildings and complex facilities isexpected to occur over a 12-year period alone - suggests to the Response [14-22] See General Response 2a.
+Document No. Commenter [14-22] The Village not provide sufficient effects from the close care of the OSWDF WASTE DISPOSIT that "Postclosure can least 30 years after the postclosure period of being responsible we believe DOE is be trust fund for just th NRC, and RCRA C not been established be documented in th completed.
+[14-23] The Village thoroughly evaluate investigations and re buildings as well as on our local land uss period of time to con PORTS site - estima the demolition of pr expected to occur ov Village of Piketon th in this EA the indire We have documente response document facility operations h and quality of life.
+T more robust evaluat operations as well at operations as well at Comment of Piketon position is that the EA report does it information to quantify direct and indirect ure of the PORTS facility and the post closure According to Page A-33 of the SITE-WIDE ION EVALUATION PROJECT, DOE states re must begin after closure and continue for at that date.
+The Director may shorten or extend od."
+The Village is aware of DOE's position for post closure care in perpetuity; however, etter served by establishing post closure care e OSWDF.
+This is a common practice at & D landfills.
+The fact that a trust fund has for the OSWDF is a direct impact that should is EA and in the EIS that we support being of Piketon also believes that DOE has not the cumulative impacts of the environmental medial actions of environmental media and the impact of construction of the OSWDF plans, policies and controls.
+The extended mplete remediation of contamination at the tod by DOE to be in excess of 12-years since ocess buildings and complex facilities is for a 12-year period alone - suggests to the at the DOE has adequately accounted for ct effects to our socio-economic condition. d in the socio-economic section of our he significant adverse impact the PORTS as already had on our economic standing We believe DOE needs to undertake a much on of the impact of current and future PORTS is the protracted schedule for site remediation or the or the impact of current and future PORTS [14-22] See General Response 2a.
 [14-23] See response to comment 14-21 above.
 Specific transfer proposals will be evaluated prior to real property transfer.
 Once specific land use proposals are received, the Department would screen the proposals against this EA to determine if the proposed use is within the bounds of the document and to determine if further NEPA review (by DOE or receiving entity) is warranted.
-Uses outside of the range of those considered in the EA would obtain additional
+Uses outside of the range of those considered in the EA would obtain additional NEPA review, potentially through another EA, or an EIS.

-expected to occur over a 12-year period alone - suggests to the Village of Piketon that the DOE has adequately accounted for in this EA the indirect effects to our socio-economic condition.
-We have documented in the socio-economic section of our response document the significant adverse impact the PORTS facility operations has already had on our economic standing and quality of life.
-We believe DOE needs to undertake a much more robust evaluation of the impact of current and future PORTS operations as well as the protracted schedule for site remediation on the Village of Piketon.
-NEPA review, potentially through another EA, or an EIS.
+on the vintage of the eton: